JBab3/simpleRLdicegame/README.md

 The goal for the player is to roll a higher number than the first one.
 If the numbers are tied the player wins.

-A reinforcement learning program should be able to figure out that rerolling is the right decision when the players number is lower than the one on the first dice and that not rerolling is correct when the player is allready winning.
+A reinforcement learning program should be able to figure out that rerolling is the right decision when the players number is lower than the one on the first dice and that not rerolling is correct when the player is already winning.

 ## Stochastic outcomes in Q-learning